The graph of implicit edge dependencies for indecomposability and beyond: New indecomposability criteria

 \subsubsection{Unveiling implicit edges}

-While it is not even straightforward how to compute all implicit edges (and thus the nodes of $\EELD$), this is usually not needed.
-The next result shows our main tool to derive implicit edges.
+While it is not straightforward to compute all implicit edges (\ie the nodes of $\EELD$), this is usually not needed.
+The next result shows a simple tool to derive implicit edges.
+More involved methods will be presented in \Cref{ssec:CoveringFamilyOfFlats}.

 \begin{proposition} If $u$ and $v$ are vertices of a framework $\fw=(\verts,\edges,\p)$ that are connected through a path of pairwise dependent edges.
 Then $uv$ is an implicit edge, and it is dependent in $\EELD$ with all the edges in this path. \end{proposition}